-A justice of the peace is a local and state court judge with limited jurisdiction over certain case types, generally not including felony criminal cases.
-Similar to municipal court judges and magistrates, they perform many of the same duties, including adjudicating traffic violations, performing marriage ceremonies, trying small-claims cases and conducting pretrial hearings.
-Some states allow these justices to handle cases involving domestic relations, contracts and other chosen legal areas.
-Work hours might be long when preparing for hearings, but some work part-time in this profession and pursue other employment to work full-time.
+A justice of the peace is a local or state court judge with limited jurisdiction over certain types of legal proceedings, generally not including felony criminal cases.
+They are similar to municipal court judges, and they perform many of the same duties.
+These responsibilities include adjudicating traffic violations, performing marriage ceremonies, trying small-claims cases, and conducting pretrial hearings.
+Some states allow these justices to handle cases involving domestic relations, contracts, and other selected legal matters.
+Work hours might be long when preparing for hearings, but many justices of the peace work part-time in this position and maintain other full-time employment.

 |Degree Level||Juris Doctor (JD)|

 |Experience||Experience as a lawyer often required|

 |Licensure and Certification||Lawyers must be members of the state bar|